 Surf photo taken by Matty and Elena Schweitzer.

 SAN DIEGO, California - Falling off of our paddle boards is inevitable.
 It's part of the process, sometimes even part of the fun.
 There is however a right and a wrong way on falling off of our SUPs.
-Here, SUP expert and Starboard SUP athlete Sean Poynter teaches us how to fall off our SUP properly to avoid injury.
+Here, SUP surfing expert athlete Sean Poynter teaches us how to fall off our SUP properly to avoid injury.
 See his tips and full video tutorial below.

 1. Distance yourself from board